JacobMrox/TwitterQA/README.md

 ## Usage

+### Twitter API Credentials
+1) Register a Twitter API Developer account

-Fill in twitter credentials in `chatbot/credentials.json`.
+3) Fill in your Twitter dev credentials in `chatbot/credentials.json`.

+### Building the Bot
 Then you can run:

     python main.py --twitter_name gvanrossum

-to build a model after the BDFL.
+to build a model after the BDFL (where gvanrossum would be replaced by the username of the Twitter user you'd like to build the bot after)

 ...
 20 minutes later ...

+### Testing your Bot
 Run

     python main.py --twitter_name gvanrossum --test interactive